austinhuang0131/joinmatrix/guide.md

 * Element ([browser](https://app.element.io), [app](https://element.io/download)): The flagship app.
   * Bleeding edge builds are available [on browser](https://develop.element.io) and [as an app](https://element.io/download#nightly).
 * [Cinny](https://cinny.in/): for browser; also available [as an app](https://github.com/cinnyapp/cinny-desktop).
 Appears to be inspired by Slack.
-* [Nheko](https://github.com/Nheko-Reborn/nheko): for PC.
+* [Nheko](https://github.com/Nheko-Reborn/nheko): for desktop.
 Simpler, without compromising features.
 Recommended if Element is too heavy for you.
 * [NeoChat](https://apps.kde.org/neochat/): KDE's Matrix client.
 * [Fractal](https://gitlab.gnome.org/GNOME/fractal): GNOME's Matrix client.
 * [Hydrogen](https://hydrogen.element.io/): Fast and adaptable to mobile browsers, at the cost of missing some optional features.